MultiSafepay/docs/content/tools/multisafepay-control/two-factor-authentication.md

 {{< screen src="/gifs/MCP_2FA-3.gif" alt="Generating a 6-digit 2FA token the in MultiSafepay Control app" align="center" caption="The 6-digit token remains visible for 30 seconds">}}

-### Step 3: Enjoy
+### Done
-Congratulations, 2FA is enabled and configured.
-You can now enjoy an extra layer of security for your data.
+Congratulations, you have successfully enabled and configured 2FA.
+Your data is now protected by an additional later of security.
 Please keep in mind that upon every login a newly generated 6-digit token is required.

 {{< br >}}